SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Background and Motivation

 \section{Background and Motivation}

-In this section, we first briefly introduce systolic arrays and some optimizations that have been proposed based on them.
-We then present the \FA{} algorithm and its hardware implementation challenges on systolic array based accelerators.
+In this section, we first briefly introduce baseline systolic arrays and how they perform matrix multiplications.
+We then present the \FA{} algorithm and discuss inefficiencies of running it on systolic arrays.
+Finally, we motivate the approach of fusing the entire \FA{} on a single systolic array.